 5. The wrong moral interpretation

-When author Alfred Birney criticized the “neo-colonial patronizing attitude”, KITLV director Oostindie responded: “As if we are moralizing here, that’s exactly not what the research wants to do; we do not want to say that we were good or bad.”
+When writer Alfred Birney criticized the “neo-colonial patronizing attitude”, KITLV director Oostindie responded: “As if we are moralizing here, that’s exactly not what the research wants to do; we do not want to say that we were good or bad.”
 But the question is: why not?

-The frame and word choice reveal how the writer personally interpret the events and for this reason it is necessary to take the subjectivity of the author into account.
+The frame and word choice reveal how the writer is personally interpreting the past events and for this reason it is necessary to take the subjectivity of the author into account.
 It also means that the Dutch research team has the complex task to help the ignorant Dutchman with understanding this history from a moral point of view.
 Even though there will be multiple opinions and judgements, causing disagreements among historians.

 The resistance of Dutch historians against moralism is not something new.
 In 1996 historian Drooglever said about Dutch colonial history: “There was and is a strong moral approach, right or wrong,” and according to him this was not suitable in an analysis of the colonial war.
 At the same time he believed that in relation to WWII such a good-versus bad frame was not problematic because during that conflict it was clear who was right or wrong.
 As this was unclear in the case of colonialism [according to him] he concluded that “excited disputes about previous intentions” were useless.
 But then he violated his own rule by uttering a shameful [positive] moral judgment saying that he totally understood that the Netherlands had launched the first military action.
 He argued that the first action was the reason that Dutch companies could continue making profit in Indonesia until 1957.
 Nevertheless he found the second action less successful because of the bad publicity and the [Dutch] losses.
-But for Indonesia he thought that the second action had been positive as the Indonesian Army became better organized as it also contributed to strengthen the Indonesian national unity.
+But for Indonesia he thought that the second military action had been positive as the Indonesian Army [TNI] became better organized as it also contributed to strengthen the Indonesian national unity.

 Falsification of Dutch National History